kodeFant/driftercode.com/content/blog/passing-flags-from-ihp-to-elm/index.md

 ## Next up

-We have created only one widget, but in the next post we will add another one and structure them into separate modules, inpired by [Richard Feldman's RealWorld SPA archtecture](https://github.com/rtfeldman/elm-spa-example), only simpler since Elm isn't doing any routing or link handling.
+We have created only one widget, but in [the next post](blog/structure-elm-into-a-multi-widget-app-for-ihp) we are adding another one.

+We are also structuring the widgets into separate modules, inpired by [Richard Feldman's RealWorld SPA archtecture](https://github.com/rtfeldman/elm-spa-example), but a simpler version.